Simulation Training

 • Adult and paediatric safeguarding scenarios

-• Managing challenging conversations with patients
+• Managing challenging conversations with patients (for both clinical and non-clinical staff groups)

 • Managing the angry patient